 The Most Expensive Miss

 What really hurts is that marketing is the single, most-powerful engine for growth you have.
 More powerful even than sales.
-Great marketing costs no more than mediocre marketing.
+Great marketing costs no more than mediocre marketing, sometimes less.
 The ROI is huge.

 Better execution isn’t the answer.
 While the everyday practice of marketing increasingly involves technology and tools, the biggest opportunity generally comes from an idea, not more skillful execution of ever more complex tactics.
 Words and tactics matter, but ideas matter more.